andresoviedo/ascii-editor/README.md

 Still to be implemented
 =======================

+- fix state machine for all tools (like I did in SelectTool)
 - select shape / move shape
 - fix keyboard encoding when writing chars
 - resize shape if writing text inside